 Research assistant in the Gleadow Lab, Monash University.

-Alicia completed her Bachelor of Science and Arts double degree with majors in Genetics and Linguistics in 2013 from Monash University, followed by Honours (first class) under the supervision of Dr. Cecilia Blomstedt and Assoc.
-Prof. Ros Gleadow.
+Alicia completed her Bachelor of Science and Arts double degree with majors in Genetics and Linguistics in 2013 from Monash University, followed by Honours under the supervision of Dr. Cecilia Blomstedt and Professor Ros Gleadow.
 This project investigated the molecular regulation of a key gene in the biosynthetic pathway of dhurrin, a cyanogenic glucoside, in Sorghum bicolor.

 Alicia is currently working as a Research Assistant in the Gleadow Lab at Monash continuing with work on Sorghum, as well as assisting with other projects on Goldenrod and Cassava, and is also responsible for everyday tasks in the laboratory.